dundee/gdu/README.md

       --no-mouse                      Do not use mouse
-      --no-prefix                     Show sizes as raw numbers without any prefixes (SI or binary) in non-interactive mode -p, --no-progress                   Do not show progress in non-interactive mode -n, --non-interactive               Do not run in interactive mode -o, --output-file string            Export all info into file as JSON -r, --read-from-storage             Read analysis data from persistent key-value storage
+      --no-prefix                     Show sizes as raw numbers without any prefixes (SI or binary) in non-interactive mode -p, --no-progress                   Do not show progress in non-interactive mode -u, --no-unicode                    Do not use Unicode symbols (for size bar) -n, --non-interactive               Do not run in interactive mode -o, --output-file string            Export all info into file as JSON -r, --read-from-storage             Read analysis data from persistent key-value storage